CONTACT US

 • Slower rent price growth expected

-• Affordability for rent and purchase prices slightly improved at low levels
+• Affordability for both rent and purchase prices slightly improved but remains at low levels

-• Significant differences between locations in rent and purchase price development
+• Significant differences in rent and purchase price developments across locations

 • Transaction volume for multi-family houses increasing after a low point

-Cushman & Wakefield, one of the largest real estate consulting firms worldwide, has published an overview of the developments and prospects of the German top-7 housing markets (Berlin, Düsseldorf, Frankfurt, Hamburg, Cologne, Munich, and Stuttgart) for the first time.
-Both rent and purchase prices remain at a high level, albeit with different signs.
-While purchase prices for condominiums fell for a year and a half, slight price increases are now noticeable again.
-In contrast, the pace of rent price increases has slowed.
+Cushman & Wakefield, one of the largest real estate consulting firms worldwide, has published an overview of the developments and outlook for Germany's top seven housing markets (Berlin, Düsseldorf, Frankfurt, Hamburg, Cologne, Munich, and Stuttgart) for the first time.
+Both rental and purchase prices remain at a high level, albeit with different trends.
+While purchase prices for owner-occupier flats had been declining for one and a half years, slight price increases are now visible again.
+In contrast, the pace of rent increases has slowed.

 The trend of rising asking rents for apartments continued in 2024.
 However, the growth rates in the second half of the year were lower compared to the previous year and the first half of 2024.
-The annual growth of the median rent, which was still 8.4 percent at the end of 2023 and around ten percent in the first half of the year, was only 5.5 percent in the fourth quarter of 2024 compared to the previous year.
-The analysis of changes in individual quarters compared to the respective previous quarter shows some peculiarities.
-In the third quarter of 2024, there was even a slight decline in asking rents of 0.5 percent.
-However, in the fourth quarter, the values rose again by a moderate 0.9 percent.
+Annual median rent growth, which stood at 8.4 per cent at the end of 2023 and around ten per cent in the first half of the year, dropped to just 5.5 per cent in the fourth quarter of 2024 compared to the previous year.
+The analysis of changes in individual quarters compared to the respective previous quarter re-veals some notable fluctuations.
+In the third quarter of 2024, there was even a slight decline in advertised rents of 0.5 percent.
+However, in the fourth quarter, rent rose again — albeit moderately—by 0.9 per cent.

-Jan-Bastian Knod, Head of Residential Investment Germany and Head of Healthcare Advisory at Cushman & Wakefield: "For the short term, we expect a further slight weakening of rent price growth.
-Our expectation is based on the weak economy, the significantly cooling labor market, and the weakening immigration."
+Jan-Bastian Knod, Head of Residential Investment Germany and Head of Healthcare Advisory at Cushman & Wakefield: "In the short term, we expect a further slight slowdown in rental price growth.
+Our expectation is based on the weak economy, the significantly cooling labor market, and the declining immigration."

 Cooling of Rent Price Growth in Berlin and Munich

-In the rent price comparison of the top-7 markets, Munich is at the top for both new construction and existing buildings.
-The gap to the second-placed market (Frankfurt) is significantly higher for existing buildings at over 30 percent than for new construction at 7 to 8 percent compared to Hamburg and Berlin.
+In the rental price comparison of the top seven markets, Munich ranks highest for both new builds and existing properties.
+The gap to the second-ranked market (Frankfurt) is significantly higher for existing buildings, exceeding 30%, compared to new builds, where it stands at 7–8% relative to Hamburg and Berlin.

-The analysis of rent growth rates shows some regional differences: While Frankfurt, Hamburg, and Düsseldorf still showed significantly increasing growth rates at the end of 2024 compared to the previous year, the percentage increase in Berlin and Munich decreased significantly year-on-year.
-Only in Stuttgart did rent price growth remain almost unchanged at +4.1 percent (Q4 2023 compared to Q4 2022: +3.9%).
+The analysis of rental growth rates reveals some regional differences: While Frankfurt, Hamburg, and Düsseldorf still showed significantly increasing growth rates at the end of 2024 compared to the previ-ous year, the percentage increase in Berlin and Munich decreased significantly year-on-year.
+Only in Stuttgart did rental price growth remain almost unchanged at +4.1 percent (Q4 2023 compared to Q4 2022: +3.9%).

-Purchase Prices Rise Slightly in the Top-7 – With Significant Regional Differences
+Purchase Prices Rise Slightly in the Top 7 Cities – With Significant Regional Variations

-Between the fourth quarter of 2022 and the first quarter of 2024, the asking purchase prices for condominiums in the median (new construction and existing buildings) across all 7 cities fell by a total of 7 percent.
+Between the fourth quarter of 2022 and the first quarter of 2024, median asking prices for owner-occupied flats (both new builds and existing properties) across all 7 cities fell by a total of 7 per cent.
 By the end of 2024, sellers could already expect rising purchase prices again: in the fourth quarter of 2024, prices were 0.8 percent higher than a year earlier.

-Munich Still Has the Highest Purchase Prices Despite a Sharp Decline
+Munich Still Has the Highest Property Prices Despite a Sharp Decline

-In the city ranking of prices, Munich remains by far the most expensive market, both in the existing and new construction segments.
-In the area of peak purchase prices for new construction, Hamburg is in second place.
-The median new construction purchase price is, however, the second highest in Stuttgart, and in the median for existing buildings, Frankfurt is in second place.
+In the city ranking of property prices, Munich remains by far the most expensive market, both in the existing and new construction segments.
+When it comes to top-end purchase prices for new builds, Hamburg ranks second.
+The median new builds purchase price is, however, the second highest in Stuttgart, and in the median for existing buildings, Frankfurt is in second place.

-Especially in new construction, affordability for purchase objects remains poor, with an average burden of net household income through interest and repayment of 55.3 percent in the model calculation for an 80 m² condominium.
-"Compared to 2023, the burden on income has reduced by almost 7 percentage points due to falling prices, rising wages, and lower financing interest rates.
-For an existing apartment, the burden through the financing rate is already slightly lower than in 2022 at 34.6 percent," says Nicole Hock.
+Affordability remains particularly poor for new-build properties, with mortgage interest and repayments accounting for an average of 55.3% of net household income in model calculations for an 80 m² owner-occupied flat.
+"Compared to 2023, the burden on income has decreased by nearly 7 percentage points due to falling prices, rising wages, and lower financing costs.
+For an existing property, the financial burden from mortgage payments has already dropped to 34.6%, making it slightly lower than in 2022", says Nicole Hock.

-Upward Trend in Transaction Volume of Multi-Family Houses
+Upward Trend in Transaction Volume for Multi-Family Homes

-The transaction volume (only asset deals) for the year 2024 was approximately 10 percent above the previous year's level according to Cushman & Wakefield's projection for the data of the expert commit-tees for the top-7.
+The transaction volume (only asset deals) for the year 2024 was approximately 10 percent per cent higher than the previous year according to Cushman & Wakefield's projection based on data from the expert committees for the top-7.
 We expect a volume of approximately 7.6 billion euros.

-"The residential investment volume has not yet reached the old levels before the interest rate increase and is still below the sales achieved ten years ago, even without inflation adjustment.
-Nevertheless, the stabilization and slight upward trend show that the interest rate shock has now been largely absorbed by the market.
-Due to the good fundamental data and the positive demand development in the rental market, more transaction processes are being initiated again," says Jan-Bastian Knod.
+"Although the residential investment volume has not yet returned to pre-interest rate hike levels and remains below transaction figures from ten years ago, even without adjusting for inflation, the stabilisation and slight upward trend indicate that the market has largely absorbed the interest rate shock.
+Due to strong fundamental data and the positive demand development in the rental market, more transaction processes are being initiated once again", says Jan-Bastian Knod.

-Despite the difficult market situation, some large transactions were also completed, including the sale of the new construction project Konnekt in Berlin and the partial sale of the new construction project Welfengarten with 320 apartments in Munich Au-Haidhausen.
+Despite challenging market condition, several major transactions were also completed, including the sale of the newly developed project Konnekt in Berlin and the partial sale of the newly constructed project Welfengarten with 320 apartments in Munich Au-Haidhausen.

 About Cushman & Wakefield